baraqheart/30daysofcka/04-namespace/note4.md

 ## Namespces
-Namespcaces are logical way of grouping kubernetes objects in a cluster, and can also be used to define several properties of a group of resources such as networking, sucurity and resource management
+Namespcaces are logical way of grouping kubernetes objects in a cluster, and can also be used to define several properties of a group of resources such as networking, security and resource management

 By default most cluster have 4 namespaces, which are listed below: